BOBONA/ZeroSumBaseball/README.md

 - The pitch types simplify on the data given, where perhaps more of the numeric information could be of use.

 - In predicting swing results, we do not differentiate between the batter directly getting out and outs on the field.

-- Due to the method of the value iteration algorithm, we limit the number of runs per inning to 5.